How To Export And Download Your Starred Google Maps Locations (2023 Guide)

-Google FINALLY allows users to take their saved locations with them.
+Google Maps now allows users to take their saved locations with them.
+Here’s how to do it…

 Google Maps is undoubtedly the #1 mapping solution a majority of the world uses.
-Since its debut well over a decade ago, Google Maps has consistently innovated its services and features it offers.
+Since its debut over fifteen years ago, Google Maps has consistently innovated its services and features it offers.
 Not even a heavyweight like Apple entering the ring has caused a dent in Google Maps’ reputation.

 However, it should be said that Google also works overtime to keep people engaged with their products.
 They don’t want people jumping ship to another offering.
 Part of keeping users stuck on Maps has been the inability for users to download their saved Maps data and take it elsewhere.